compose-spec/compose-spec/spec.md

 The long form syntax enables the configuration of additional fields that can't be expressed in the short form.

+- `restart`: when `true` a Compose implementation MUST restart this service after it updated the dependency service.
+  This applies to an explicit restart controlled by a Compose operation, and excludes automated restart by the container runtime after container died.

 - `condition`: condition under which dependency is considered satisfied
   - `service_started`: is an equivalent of the short syntax described above
   - `service_healthy`: specifies that a dependency is expected to be "healthy"